-It is also important to mention that the different Group companies in Spain have applied for the corresponding Integrated Environmental Authorisations under the Integrated Pollution Prevention and Control Act (IPPC Act) for all their workplaces.
-So far this authorisation has been obtained by the Miranda, Peñafiel, Guadalcacín and Guadalete sugar factories and is expected to be granted shortly for the remaining factories, where all the formalities have now been concluded.
-This new administrative authorisation combines and substitutes all the environmental authorisations existing to date and establishes the environmental conditions for operation of industrial plant and installations engaged in the activities within its scope of application.
+The different Group companies in Spain have requested the corresponding Integrated Environmental Authorisations for all their workplaces in pursuance of the Integrated Pollution Prevention and Control Act.
+This new authorisation combines and substitutes all the previously existing environmental authorisations and establishes the environmental conditions for operation of industrial plant and installations engaged in the activities within its scope of application.

-The US rice division operates under the following American specifications:
+The Ebro Puleva companies in the USA operate under the following American specifications: